Litchfield National Park: Buley Rockhole

 Visitors to Buley Rockhole will find a long series of cascading plunge pools.

 Wangi Falls

 Possibly Litchfield's most popular attraction, Wangi Falls is easily accessible and open all year round.
 However, swimming is not always possible due to water levels from heavy rain.

+The falls are located near the western edge of the park, around 150 kilometres south of Darwin.